Marmosets are highly active monkeys native to South America. The monkey spirit animal is related to playfulness, humor, light-heartedness, and joy.

 Behavior with children:

 Unknown.
 She has not been around kids since being in our program.
-For her sake however, due to her sensitive nature to loud noises and quick movements, we will not place her in a home with toddlers.
-Mature and respectful children that know how to behave around a timid dog might be an option.
-Marmoset is a friendly dog who only wants to have fun but her apprehension in certain situations needs to be taken in consideration.
-In addition, Marmoset tends to get overly excited when in a playful mode and occasionally jumps up on people.
+She can be easily excitable and still needs to work on some manners when it comes to jumping, nipping, and pawing.
+While she's been making improvements, she might not be the best candidate for a home with small children.
+In addition, due to her sensitive nature to loud noises and quick movements, we will not place her in a home with toddlers.
+Mature and respectful children that know how to behave around a timid, yet energetic dog might be an option.
+Marmoset is a friendly dog who only wants to have fun but her apprehension in certain situations needs to be taken into consideration.
+Also, keep in mind that Marmoset tends to get overly excited when in a playful mode and occasionally jumps up on people.
 She can also be a little mouthy while she learns how to control her enthusiasm when greeting her loved-ones.

 Behavior with other dogs: